allpro/form-manager/README.md

 ## Implementation Overview

 **FM uses standard properties and events to integrate with form controls.**
-Below are examples of basic form control mark-up.
+Below are examples of basic form control markup.
 FM property-setter helpers are used to set many properties at once.
 These examples uses React JSX markup, but that's not a requirement.